2025 Rebild municipal election

-The 2025 Rebild Municipal election will be held on November 18, 2025, to elect the 23 members to sit in the regional council for the Rebild Municipal council, in the period of 2026 to 2029.
+The 2025 Rebild Municipal election was held on November 18, 2025, to elect the 23 members to sit in the regional council for the Rebild Municipal council, in the period of 2026 to 2029.
+Jesper Greth would once again win the mayoral position.

 Background

 Following the 2021 election, a constitution was announced, that would see Jesper Greth, from Venstre, becoming mayor.

 It was already decided in May 2024, that Greth would seek re-election as Venstre's mayoral candidate for the 2025 election.

 The municipal council will elect 23 members this election, contrary to 25 in the previous.